deephaven/deephaven-core/demo/web/src/main/notebooks/00 The Deephaven IDE.md

 3. [Kafka Stream vs Append](03%20Kafka%20Stream%20vs%20Append.md)

-Go to [quick start](https://deephaven.io/core/docs/tutorials/quickstart/) to install Deephaven from our pre-built images.
+Go to our [Quick start](https://deephaven.io/core/docs/tutorials/quickstart/) guide to install Deephaven from our pre-built images.

 Or simply [open the first notebook.](01%20Tables,%20Updates,%20and%20the%20Engine.md)